emacsattic/hack-time-mode/README.md

 ## hack-time-current-time-back-to-normal ##

-Brings back time to normal with
+Bring back time to normal with

    - M-x hack-time-current-time-back-to-normal